chien314/Movie_Recommender_in_R/README.md

 The dataset contains about one million anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users who joined MovieLens in 2000.

-The website consists of two systems:
+The website consists of the following two systems:

 System I: Recommendation based on genres